Our past postdocs: a photo album

 Sara Waters received her Ph.D. in Human Development from the University of California, Davis where she studied the dyadic nature of emotion regulation socialization in mothers and young children as well as the influence of maternal socialization on children's emerging understanding of emotion regulation effectiveness.
 Her research during her time as postdoctoral fellow explored how physiological stress reactivity may be transmitted between mothers and their children, dyadic physiological linkage, and the individual characteristics that may affect these processes.

-Dr. Waters will be starting her new position in January 2015 as Assistant Professor at Washington State University, Vancouver, Washington.
+Dr. Waters is currently an Assistant Professor at Washington State University, Vancouver, Washington.

 Melanie Thomas, MD; Michael Kraus, PhD (photos not available)